West African Pidgin English: Modern Africa

 West African Pidgin English remained in use in West Africa after the abolition of the slave trade by Western nations and the decolonization of Africa.
 Many distinct regional variants of the language emerged.
 Looked down upon during the colonial era as a bastardization of proper English – a stigma still attached to it by some – Pidgin nonetheless remains in widespread use.
 In 2016, there were an estimated five million individuals who use Pidgin as a primary language for everyday use in Nigeria.

 As of 2017, about 75 million people in Nigeria, Cameroon, Ghana and Equatorial Guinea speak the language.
 During the rise of African nationalism, it became a "language of resistance and anti-colonialism", and political activists still use it to criticize their post-colonial political leaders.

 Over the last hundred years the amount of English-lexifer based creoles in West African countries currently being used as primary and secondary language has increased greatly, with speakers currently exceeding one hundred million.

-Because West African Pidgin English is a primarily spoken language, there is no standardized written form, and many local varieties exist.
+Because West African Pidgin English is primarily a spoken language, there is no standardized written form, and many local varieties exist.
 In August 2017, the BBC launched a Pidgin news service, aimed at audiences in West and Central Africa, as part of its World Service branch.
 As part of that effort, the BBC developed a guide for a standardized written form of pidgin.

-Structure

-Like other pidgin and creole languages, West African Pidgin English took the majority of its vocabulary from the dominant colonial language in the environment where it developed (English), and much of its sound system, grammar, and syntax from the local substrate languages (West African Niger–Congo languages).

-The English dialect that served as the lexifier for West African Pidgin English was not the speech of Britain's educated classes, but the Nautical English spoken by British sailors who manned the slave ships that sailed to Africa as part of the triangular trade.
-Nautical speech contained words from British regional dialects as well as specialized ship vocabulary.
-Evidence of this early nautical speech can be found in the modern pidgin and creole languages derived from West African Pidgin English.

-In Sierra Leone Krio, for instance, words derived from English regional dialects include padi ('friend'), krabit ('stingy'), and berin ('funeral').
-Words from specialized ship vocabulary include kohtlas [from cutlass] ('machete'), flog ('beat, punish'), eys [from hoist] ('to lift'), and dek ('floor').